dstein64/LC4/README.rst

 - Support for custom alphabets
 - An `interactive command-line utility <https://github.com/dstein64/LC4/blob/master/documentation.md#interactive-command-line-utility>`__
+- Optional verbose output that visually shows the steps of the algorithm

 Requirements
 ------------

-LC4 supports Python 2.7 and Python 3.x.
+LC4 supports Python 3.x.

 Linux, Mac, and Windows are supported.